Shrimp Cooking 101: From Raw to Delicious

 Baking shrimp is a healthy and convenient option, requiring no additional oil.
 Simply toss the shrimp with your favourite seasonings and bake them in a preheated oven until they're cooked through.
 You can also add vegetables like bell peppers, onions, or mushrooms for a more substantial and flavourful dish.

-(Part 4) Mastering Cooking Times: A Guide to Perfectly Cooked Shrimp
+(Part 4) Mastering cooking times: A Guide to Perfectly Cooked Shrimp

 Cooking times are crucial when it comes to shrimp, as they cook incredibly quickly.
 Overcooked shrimp becomes tough and rubbery, while undercooked shrimp can be a food safety risk.
 Here's a handy guide to cooking times for different methods: